 Each Articling student is paired with an associate mentor who helps the student integrate into the firm environment and provides invaluable guidance and support.
 Students are matched based on their individual characteristic preferences.
-The Assistant Director of Talent Management and members of the Student Committee are also available to support the students throughout the summer.
+The Director, Legal Talent and members of the Student Committee are also available to support the students throughout the summer.

 Our Students receive formal reviews according to the requirements of the CPLED.
 In addition, we provide informal feedback throughout the entire year in order to provide timely and constructive advice and areas for improvement.